Study experimental time resolution limits of recent ASICs at Weeroc with different SiPMs and scintillators: Measurements and results

 It is important to note that the values of SPTR as a function of bias voltage are plotted for a constant discriminating threshold selected by optimizing it for each bias voltage setting that gives the best timing performance for each device.
 Such a chosen discrimination threshold value corresponds to about half the p.e level at that setting.

-Figure \ref{fig:SPTR_LIROC_FBK_DA} shows the SPTR Measurement of Liroc with FBK NUV-HD-RH UHD-DA SiPM against HF.
-Figure \ref{fig:SPTR_LIROC_FBK_DA} (a) shows the time delay histogram, where total events are presented in blue, single p.e selected events in orange, and Gaussian fit in red.
+Figure \ref{fig:SPTR_LIROC_FBK_DA} shows the SPTR measurement of Liroc with FBK NUV-HD-RH UHD-DA SiPM against the HF reference detector.
+Figure \ref{fig:SPTR_LIROC_FBK_DA} (a) shows the time delay histogram, where all events are presented in blue, single p.e selected events in orange, and exponentially modified Gaussian fit in red.
 Figure \ref{fig:SPTR_LIROC_FBK_DA} (b) shows the measured SPTR of Liroc as a function of SiPM bias voltage (HV).
 The best SPTR achieved is 102 ps (FWHM) at a bias voltage of 45 V.

-Figure \ref{fig:SPTR_LIROC_FBK_M3} shows the SPTR Measurement of Liroc with FBK NUV-HD-LF M3 SiPM against HF.
-Figure \ref{fig:SPTR_LIROC_FBK_M3} (a) shows the time delay histogram, where total events are presented in blue, single p.e selected events in orange, and Gaussian fit in red.
+Figure \ref{fig:SPTR_LIROC_FBK_M3} shows the SPTR measurement of Liroc with FBK NUV-HD-LF M3 SiPM against the HF reference detector.
+Figure \ref{fig:SPTR_LIROC_FBK_M3} (a) shows the time delay histogram, where all events are presented in blue, single p.e selected events in orange, and exponentially modified Gaussian fit in red.
 Figure \ref{fig:SPTR_LIROC_FBK_M3} (b) shows the measured SPTR of Liroc as a function of SiPM bias voltage (HV).
-The best SPTR achieved is 79 ps (FWHM) at a bias voltage of 39.5 V.
+The best SPTR achieved is 90 ps (FWHM) at a bias voltage of 39 V.

-Figure \ref{fig:SPTR_LIROC_HPK} shows the SPTR Measurement of Liroc with Hamamatsu (S13361-2050-08) SiPM against HF.
-Figure \ref{fig:SPTR_LIROC_HPK} (a) shows the time delay histogram, where total events are presented in blue, single p.e selected events in orange, and Gaussian fit in red.
+Figure \ref{fig:SPTR_LIROC_HPK} shows the SPTR measurement of Liroc with Hamamatsu (S13361-2050-08) SiPM against the HF reference detector.
+Figure \ref{fig:SPTR_LIROC_HPK} (a) shows the time delay histogram, where all events are presented in blue, single p.e selected events in orange, and exponentially modified Gaussian fit in red.
 Figure \ref{fig:SPTR_LIROC_HPK} (b) shows the measured SPTR of Liroc as a function of SiPM bias voltage (HV).
 The best SPTR achieved is 169 ps (FWHM) at a bias voltage of 57 V.